ChristianMLand/curriculum_ideas/many_to_many.md

                     all_users.append(user)
                 return all_users
 ```
+Now there's a lot going on here, so let's break it down into pseudo code in order to better analyze it.
+1. Create a list to hold all of our user objects
+2. Loop over the results from the database and create a user object for each row
+3. Check if the user object already exists inside of the list we created
+4. If it doesn't, create an attribute on the user object to hold a list of all the recipes that user has created
+5. Loop over the results again and check if the user's id matches a recipe's creator_id
+6. If they do match, create a recipe object and add it to the user's list of created recipes
+7. Append user object to the all_users list
+8. Return the all_users list

 Again, this form of association is not needed very often.
 Even if you have a many to many in the database, you are more likely to model it like a one to many when it comes to association between classes!
 Although we were able to make this work, you might notice that this solution has many of the same problems we originally ran into before we started implementing association between classes, and you might be wondering if there is an even better way.
 Coming [up next](properties.md) we are going to learn about the property decorator and how we can use that to simplify our associations by a lot!